Japanese submarine I-52 (1942): Valuable cargo

-Type C-3 submarines
+Type C2 submarines

 This class of submarines was designed and built by Mitsubishi Corporation, between 1943 and 1944, as cargo carriers.
 They were quite long and carried a crew of up to 94.
 They also had a long cruising range at a speed of 12 kn.
 The Japanese constructed only three of these submarines during World War II (I-52, I-53 and I-55), although twenty were planned.
 They were the largest submarines ever built at that time, before the enormous Sentoku subs were built, and were known as the most advanced Japanese submarines of their time.

-The keel of I-52 was laid on 18 March 1942, and she was commissioned on 28 December 1943 into the 11th submarine squadron.
-After training in Japan she was selected for a Yanagi (exchange) mission to Germany.
+The keel of I-52 was laid on 18 March 1942, and she was commissioned on 28 December 1943 into the 11th Submarine Squadron, Kure Naval District, with Commander Kameo Uno as the commanding officer.
+In January 1944, Admiral Mineichi Koga, the commander of the Combined Fleet, selected I-52 for a special mission to Germany.

 Yanagi missions

-Yanagi missions were enabled under the Axis Powers' Tripartite Pact to provide for an exchange of strategic materials and manufactured goods between Germany, Italy and Japan.
+Yanagi missions were enabled under the Axis powers' Tripartite Pact to provide for an exchange of strategic materials and manufactured goods between Germany, Italy and Japan.
 Initially, cargo ships made the exchanges, but when that was no longer possible submarines were used.